Mark-Bosco/CareerVue/README.md

 ---

-Accelerate towards your future career, put your current job hunt in the rearview with CareerVue!
+Put your current job hunt in the rearview with CareerVue!